1. Create a new Xcode project

 development branch and a feature branch and start working on your project.
 Ask the team lead once more to protect your

-12. Set up your configurations (what used to be targets)
+12. Set up your schemes and configurations

 13. Get some provisioning profiles